 This reviewer shared experience about poor customer service and wants this business to offer any options to resolve the issue as the author lost $350. chriskof is overall dissatisfied with New England Heating And Cooling.
 Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

-Check out the best and the worst companies in Utility category for more informed decision or compare New England Heating And Cooling to other companies on our site.
+Check out the best and the worst companies in Heating, Cooling and Air Conditioning category for more informed decision or compare New England Heating And Cooling to other companies on our site.